memtest86plus/memtest86plus/README.md

 In the process of creating PCMemTest, a number of features of Memtest86+ v5.01 that were not strictly required for testing the system memory were dropped.
 In particular, no attempt is made to measure the cache and main memory speed, or to identify and report the DRAM type.
-Some of these features will be added back in future releases.
+These features will be added back in Memtest86+ v6.0 in an attempt to create an unified, fully-featured release.

 ## Licensing